Svitavy

-Svitavy ([ˈsvɪtavɪ]; Zwittau) is a town in the Pardubice Region of the Czech Republic.
+Svitavy ([ˈsvɪtavɪ]; Zwittau) is a town in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 16,000 inhabitants.
 It is the birthplace of Oskar Schindler and the centre of the Czech Esperanto movement.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Svitavy is made up of town parts of Lačnov, Lány, Město and Předměstí.
+Svitavy consists of four municipal parts (in brackets population according to the 2021 census):